-You can look confident even if you don’t feel all that confident inside.
+You can look confident even if you don’t feel confident inside.
 That’s called projecting confidence.
 It can actually help you to feel more confident.
 Projecting confidence puts others and ease and takes the scrutiny off you.

 Employers want someone who is confident in their ability and can run off and do the job without having to ask questions every five seconds.